How long does a menstrual cycle last in a woman?

 Menstruation may last a shorter period during this time, and the time between periods maybe longer.

 What is the menstrual cycle?

 The menstrual cycle is just that: a cycle.
 It is how the body prepares for a possible pregnancy and the time for the uterus to muffle a fertilized egg and then release the thickened cover and the unfertilized egg (from bleeding from the vagina).

 The “period” itself is part of this cycle.
 The hormone system controls the menstrual cycle.
 Body changes (including cramps, mood swings, and periods) are triggered by the levels of hormones that are running through the system.

 The medical term for the “period” is menstruation.

 What happens during the menstrual cycle?

-Upon entering puberty the body begins to change.
-The breasts develop; begins to get pubic hair and hair on the arms; A few months before the first period you can even notice that it has clear vaginal discharge.
+Upon entering puberty, the body begins to change.
+The breasts develop; begin to get pubic hair and hair on the arms; A few months before the first period, you can even notice that it has clear vaginal discharge.
 Do not panic.
 All this is normal.

-Approximately once a month, an egg leaves the ovaries, moves towards the fallopian tubes towards the uterus.
+An egg leaves the ovaries approximately once a month and moves towards the fallopian tubes towards the uterus.

-Remember, you can still get pregnant if you have unprotected sex while you are menstruating.
-And if you do not have your period of one month or more, you could be pregnant.
+Remember, you can still get pregnant if you have unprotected sex while menstruating.
+And if you do not have your one month or more, you could be pregnant.